Connor-Proud/fart-caulator/README.md

 i was also pretty bored upon making this

 the point of this app is to basically be a standard calculator and make fart noises everytime you click a button

+you will need python and the kivy extension for this